 - Mix 4 spoons of oats into ¼ cup of milk

 "Oatmeal is rich in vitamins, minerals, lipids, and antioxidants," says board-certified dermatologist Keira Barr, M.D.
 "The antioxidant properties come from the presence of different types of phenols including ferulic and caffeic acids.
 It is anti-inflammatory with itch-relieving benefits, which helps restore the skin barrier; it moisturizes the skin and reduces inflammation to soothe irritated and itchy skin due to any cause."

-Although some things about coconut oil are controversial, others are not, including its well-established antimicrobial powers, which protect and strengthen the skin barrier from outside invaders.
+Although some things about coconut oil for your face are controversial, others are not, including its well-established antimicrobial powers, which protect and strengthen the skin barrier from outside invaders.
 Apply onto areas of irritated skin as needed.
 Use pure, unrefined coconut oil and always apply onto freshly cleansed skin for best results.